-- The Boreal Forest is home to more than 4 million people, many of them members of First Nations communities who have lived here for milennia.
+- Is home to more than 2.5 million people, many of them from Indigenous communities who have lived here for millennia.
 The forest is not only their home, but the source of their subsistence, livelihoods and culture.

 Meeting Challenges in Canada's Boreal Forest